lawrencelogoh/lawrencelogoh.github.io/blog/src/mar_2023_review.md

 ---

 This was a great month.
-I haven't built as many great habits as I wanted to do but I'm trying and these things take time.
+I haven't built as many great habits as I wanted to but I'm trying and these things take time.

 ## Money
 I landed  a job with a company called [Blue Torus](https://torus.blue).
-The pay is good, the hours are amazing and I love working with the other people there.
-I'm still a ways from my goal of $2000 a month but this is stable income, which is a big improvement from freelancing gigs.
+The pay is good, the hours are amazing and I get to work with cool people.
+I'm still a ways from my goal of $2000 a month but this is stable income, which is a big improvement from only doing freelancing gigs.
 I am still freelancing though, the hours for the job are flexible enough that I can do that.

 ## Productivity